-When you’re looking through job listings, you’ll see posts for “web design”, “web coding”, “web programming”, “web architect”, and “web development”.
+When you’re looking through job listings, you’ll see posts for “web design,” “web coding,” “web programming,” “web architect,” and “web development.”
 Those are pretty vague descriptors.
-Take the words “design” and “develop”, for example.
+Take the words “design” and “develop,” for example.
 Aren’t those two ways of saying the same thing?
 Not exactly, although there are aspects that both roles share.
 So, web design vs web development…what’s the difference?

-Web design and web development describe two different areas of work that go into building a complex website.
+Web designers and web developers perform two different areas of work that go into building a complex website.
 Although they are different jobs, they need to work together—and sometimes share tasks—to build a common vision.
 Let’s break down what each position involves.

 A related role whose tasks may overlap with the web designer is the information architect.
 In larger teams, this might be a separate person or people.
 Often the designer will take on this duty.
-An information architect can be thought of as the person who organizes a site’s hierarchy and flow.
+An information architect organizes a site’s hierarchy and flow.
 They work with the client to understand what their goals for the site are and what they want users to do.
 The architect then organizes the flow of screens and information.
-Ideally, this process would happen before any design work is begun (or else hand in hand with it).
+Ideally, this process would happen before the designer begins his design work (or hand in hand with it).
 Sometimes the web designer has to make extensive changes to their work as changes in the architecture come from the client.

-Once the architecture is relatively set, the web designer usually starts making what are called wireframes.
+Once the architecture is set, the web designer usually starts making wireframes.
 Wireframes are diagrams that help plan the content and functionality of a website.
 They’re a way of seeing the paths users might follow to accomplish certain tasks (for example, buying something).
-Wireframes are the most barebones version of a website before any styling or imagery is added.
+Wireframes are the most bare bones version of a website before any styling or imagery is added.

-Both web designers and developers should be knowledgeable about CSS: cascading style sheets.
+Both web designers and developers should be knowledgeable about CSS: Cascading Style Sheets.
 These are where the overall aesthetics for a site live.
-A CSS file contains information about the look of text blocks on the site, images, anything that goes into making up the appearance of a site.
-The “cascading” part means that it makes it easy for any changes to that look to be done in one place, then cascade across the whole site.
+A CSS file contains information about the look of text blocks on the site, images, and anything that makes up the appearance of a site.
+The “cascading” part means that it is easy for a designer or developer to make changes to that look in one place, then cascade across the whole site.
 By having those design choices live in one piece of code, it’s more efficient and easier to manage.

 Being a web designer has also come to mean working with the site’s usability.
-“Usability” means the ability of a site to be read by someone with a visual or physical impairment without missing out.
-This could mean text that’s optimized to be read by an electronic screen reader to aid those with visual issues.
+“Usability” means that someone with a visual or physical impairment can read that site without missing out.
+This could mean text that’s optimized for an electronic screen reader to read it and aid those with visual issues.
 It could also mean optimizing the color scheme so that people with color blindness can operate the site fully and don’t miss out on functionality.
-There’s a lot of this that can be handled on the coding end, but the designer needs to make sure they aren’t creating a website that works against those tools.
+A programmer handles much of this, but the designer needs to make sure they aren’t creating a website that works against those tools.

 A web developer does the coding that makes the actual website by following the plans from the web designer.
 They make the web designer’s idea come to life.

 The fundamental building block of web development is HTML: HyperText Markup Language.
 This is the code that a web browser reads to display a website.
 In the beginnings of the World Wide Web, web developers would hand code HTML to create each page.
-As you can imagine, this was limited and very time consuming.
-But the expectations of websites at that time were very limited.
+As you can imagine, this was limited and time-consuming, but the expectations of websites at that time were limited.
 There were no real-time updates of the page without refreshing.
 The most sophisticated thing a webpage would do is provide a form you could submit.

-Today web development involves working with various coding languages or language frameworks that generate the HTML or work with it to make websites much more complicated than they were twenty years ago.
+Today, web developers work with various coding languages or language frameworks that generate the HTML.
+These programming languages work with HTML to make websites much more complicated than they were twenty years ago.
 Let’s take a look at some of those languages and frameworks.

-PHP is what’s called a client-side scripting language.
-That means it contains code that is executed on the web server, which is called by the website (also called the client).
+PHP is a client-side scripting language.
+That means it contains code that is executed on the web server, which is called the website (also called the client).
 This generates HTML code that is sent back to the client.
-This enables you to have a website that has dynamic data displayed that is called from a database or other sources.
+This enables the website to display dynamic data called from a database or other sources.

 There are dozens more languages that you might encounter as a web developer, but don’t feel that you have to master all of them.
 Usually, a web developer is skilled in one or two in particular and works solely with those languages.

 Once upon a time, one person was responsible for web design and web development.
 As time went on (and websites became more and more complex and sophisticated), these roles separated out.
-Most sites have teams of people in both of those roles, but for smaller projects— or if you’re working for smaller development houses—it might be one person doing all of this work.
-This means there’s still a good reason to learn some of the skills that go into both fields no matter which one you’re pursuing.
+Most sites have teams of people in both of those roles, but smaller projects or smaller development houses may only have one person doing all of this work.
+This means there’s still a good reason to learn some skills that go into both fields no matter which one you’re pursuing.

-Web design and web development are clearly very different fields, but in their Venn diagram, they have a lot of overlap.
+Web design and web development are clearly different fields, but in their Venn diagram, they have a lot of overlap.
 If you’re interested in working in one of these positions, it would benefit you to learn a lot about the other.
-While you might not end up doing web development per se if you’re a designer, knowing something about interactive scripts work will help you think about a site’s user experience.
-You may not come up with the color scheme for a website if you’re a coder, but it’s good for you to know the ins and outs of images and fonts so that they’ll display properly.
+While you might not end up doing web development if you’re a designer, knowing something about interactive scripts work will help you think about a site’s user experience.
+You may not create the color scheme for a website if you’re a coder, but it’s good to know the ins and outs of images and fonts so they display properly.

 Web design and development courses are available through any coding bootcamp.
-If you’re currently pursuing one of these two careers, why not take a course in the other to broaden your perspective?
-The broadening of your experience can only help your skills and make you that much more employable.
+If you’re pursuing one of these two careers, you may want to take a course in the other to broaden your perspective.
+This will only help your skills and make you that much more employable.